slowernews/wisdom-tldr/chapters/chapter_3_action.md

 - Use absence and bait to attract people.
 It will become a challenge for them to win your affections.
 The ability to make others come to you is a weapon far more powerful than any tool of aggression. use it with moderation.
 - Instead of killing it, charm the snake to fight the other ones.
 Listen actively and maintain rapport.
 First they have to trust you.
 Keep your word and prove your worth, the new guy has always to prove himself.

+> *"We catch more flies with honey than vinegar." (...)
+"Abuse often starts with praise."
+-- vox populi*

 > *"Kind words don’t cost much.
 Yet they accomplish much."
 -- Blaise Pascal [1623]*

 > *"We swallow greedily any lie that flatters us, but we sip only little by little at a truth we find bitter."
 -- Denis Diderot [1713]*

+> *"Know all theories, master all the techniques, but as you touch a human soul, be just another human soul."
+-- Carl Jung [1875]*

 > *"I’ve never fooled anyone.
 I’ve let people fool themselves.
 They didn’t bother to find out who and what I was.
 Instead they would invent a character for me.
 I wouldn’t argue with them.
 They were obviously loving somebody I wasn’t."
 -- Marilyn Monroe [1926]*